Notice of Change is now available. See below for information, including the CAO’s Guide to Filing a Notice of Change.

-Condo Returns: The CAO has been working to support over 11,000 condo corporations to meet the new legal requirement to file Condo Returns and as many as 7,000 have filed returns to date.
-If your corporation has not yet filed its required return(s) with the CAO, please act now to file your return as soon as possible.
+Condo Returns: The CAO has been working to support over 11,000 condo corporations to meet the new legal requirement to file Condo Returns.
+If your corporation has not yet filed its required return(s) with the CAO and paid the annual assessment, act now to avoid late penalties.

 All condominium corporations are legally required to file Condo Returns with the CAO.
 Filing a Condo Return means providing specific key information about the corporation.
 The government has defined four different types of returns (see below) – the information and timeline requirements for each return is set out in O. Reg.
 377/17 made under the Condominium Act, 1998.